Ramón Valdés: Death

-Valdés was a heavy tobacco smoker and people close to him stated that it was not unusual to see him with a cigarette in the recording sets.

-On 9 August 1988, Valdés died of stomach cancer at age 63.
-The cancer had spread to his spinal cord.
-Valdés was entombed at Mausoleos del Ángel in Mexico City, the same cemetery where Angelines Fernández rests.
+On 9 August 1988, Valdés died at the age of 63, after suffering a cardiac arrest caused by bone marrow cancer and prostate cancer.
+He was entombed at Mausoleos del Ángel in Mexico City.

 Legacy

 Valdés is remembered as one of the most beloved actors from El Chavo del Ocho for portraying Don Ramón.

 Posthumous documentary

-On 17 May 2019, a trailer on Valdés' official YouTube account was released for Con permisito dijo Monchito (Spanish for, Excuse me, said Little Moncho), a documentary featuring Valdés's life with unpublished material, interviews with fans and fellow co-workers and little known things about him.
+On 17 May 2019, a trailer on Valdés' official YouTube account was released for Con permisito dijo Monchito (Spanish for, Excuse me, said Little Moncho), a documentary featuring Valdés's life with unpublished material, interviews with fans and co-workers and little known things about him.